staab/heightmap/README.md

 - Points are adjusted using the average y of the current point, the previous point, and the weighted original y value of the current point in a linear spiral.
 This causes circular ridges, since it doesn't take into account neighboring points in the previous circle.
 - Interpolation between ridge and surrounding terrain is done based on distance from the center of the triangle; it should rather be distance from the closest edge, and target the closest edge's y value, too.

+# Clojurescript

+cd to 'cljs'.
+It should be self-contained.

+## Installing

+`lein deps` will install clojurescript and js deps